A Look at Mega Evolutions for the 2018 World Championships

 SUCCESSFUL TEAMS

-James Baek - 1st Place Toronto Regionals
+James Baek - 1st Place Toronto Regional

-Giuseppe Musicco – 1st Place Stuttgart Regionals (Link to team report)
+Giuseppe Musicco – 1st Place Stuttgart Regional

-Dylan Salvanera – 1st Place Roanoke Regionals
+Dylan Salvanera – 1st Place Roanoke Regional

 Mega Kangaskhan

-Mega Kangaskhan was the most popular Mega Evolution in the every VGC format in the 6th generation due to how reliably it could 2HKO most of the format that isn't a Steel or Ghost type.
-The nerf to its Parental Bond ability and the lost of Power-Up Punch really shot Kangaskhan and for the first few months in the format.
+Mega Kangaskhan was the most popular Mega Evolution in every VGC format in the 6th generation due to how reliably it could 2HKO most of the format that isn't a Steel or Ghost type.
+The nerf to its Parental Bond ability and the loss of Power-Up Punch really shot Kangaskhan and for the first few months in the format.
 That all changed when Kangaskhan started winning various Special Events and many players really started to take note of Kangaskhan.

-Mega Kangaskhan in the 7th Generation has traded power for bulk as common Kangaskhan are slower and able to take hits.
+Mega Kangaskhan in the 7th Generation has traded power for bulk, as common Kangaskhan are slower and able to take hits.
 Common Mega Kangaskhan teams in VGC 2018 are very reminiscent of CHALK teams from 2015.
 Heatran, Landorus-T, and Cresselia are still on the team as they play a very solid roll on the team.
 Tapu Fini and Kartana are new additions to the team thanks to Tapu Fini's Misty Terrain and Kartana's strong physical output.

 SUCCESSFUL TEAMS